 Before a consumer buys any product, it must be passed through a chain of organization called “channel”.
-Channel means employed to distribute goods or services from producers to consumers.
+Sales channel means employed to distribute goods or services from producers to consumers.

-A channel in finance and economics can either mean:
+A sales channel in finance and economics can either mean:

 - The system of intermediaries between the producers, suppliers, consumers etc for the movement of a good or service.

 - The trading range between support and resistance levels that a stock price has oscillated in for a specific period of time.